 NCAA Online Marketing Website.
-The NCAA Online Marketing Website is a comprehensive tool designed to help hosts create marketing products which will generate awareness and promote ticket sales for the championship.
+The NCAA Online Marketing Website is a comprehensive tool designed to help hosts create marketing products which will generate awareness, drive ticket sales and promote attendance at championship events.
 The NCAA Online Marketing Website can be accessed at NCAAChampsPromotion.com.

 Championship hosts should customize and download all necessary artwork to promote the championship from the website.
-Hosts should make every effort to use the artwork provided, produce the items locally and obtain reimbursement for production costs, up to the reimbursable allocation provided for the championship round you are hosting.
+Hosts should utilize diverse imagery from the artwork provided, produce the items locally and obtain reimbursement for production costs, up to the reimbursable allocation provided for the championship round you are hosting.